(Hope Edelman, "Motherless Daughters, The Legacy of Loss," 1994, 2014)

 How Did I Get Started In This Field?

 The term "motherless daughters" and the common consequences of mother loss detailed in "Motherless Daughters" helped me put together missing pieces of my and other women's common and unique responses to loss and trauma.
 Subsequent to publication, Hope led an organization in New York City to help hundreds of women understand and navigate through their experiences.
 In coordination with Hope's NYC organization, I began facilitating time-limited, structured support groups from lists of women who wanted to participate in them, locally.
-From these groups I developed and facilitated on-going, supportive/exploratory Groups for Motherless Daughters in Mill Valley, San Anselmo, and currently, Kentfield, CA, Marin County.
+From these groups I developed and facilitated on-going, supportive/exploratory Groups for Motherless Daughters in Mill Valley, San Anselmo, Kentfield, CA, in Marin County and now on secure Zoom..

 I am also the founder of MOTHERLESS DAUGHTERS OF MARIN.